Rasmus Lindgren: Senior career

 On 29 January 2008, Lindgren was called up to the Sweden for the first team ahead of the match against Turkey.
 However, he was dropped from the squad after suffering a thigh injury while training.
 Three months, Lindgren was put on the standby list for the Sweden squad ahead of the UEFA Euro 2008 tournament.

-Following this, he didn't receive another call up from the national team until on 12 August 2008, but did not play.
+Following this, he did not receive another call up from the national team until on 12 August 2008, but did not play.
 After being called up once more, Lindgren made his debut for Sweden on 19 November 2008, in a 3–1 defeat to the Netherlands.
-He made his second international appearance in a 2-0 defeat to Serbia.
+He made his second international appearance in a 2–0 defeat to Serbia.
 Despite making only making two international appearances for the national team, Lindgren reflected, saying: "I have never been so interested in being part of the national team.
 It has never been important to me.
 The clubs I have played in have been so important to me.
 I have thought that it would have been fun if the national team had come, but it has never been a thing that I have been upset about.
 I have not felt that it has been so important to me.
 But without feeling that it had not been fun, I had thought it was great fun.
 But I got to play two international matches."

 Personal life

 Lindgren has two siblings.
 His father, Bernt Göran Lindgren, is a former professional ice hockey player.
-Lindgren later said in an interview that he's considered Netherlands to be his second home.
+Lindgren later said in an interview that he considered Netherlands to be his second home.
 Growing up, Lindgren was friends with teammate Alexander Farnerud.

 Lindgren is married and together, they have two children.
-Lindgren said that he's announced his intention to move to coaching once his playing time comes to an end.
+Lindgren announced his intention to move to coaching once his playing time would come to an end.